japanoise/gomacs/README_WINDOWS.txt

 rc file
 =======

-The rc file lives in either:
+The rc file lives in %APPDATA%, which is usually:

-C:\Users\<Your name>\.gomacs.lisp

-or:

-C:\Documents and Settings\<Your name>\.gomacs.lisp

-depending on your version of Windows.
-For now you can open it in Notepad.
+    C:\Users\<User>\AppData\Roaming

+in recent versions of Windows.
+The file is inside that directory, in:

+    japanoise\gomacs\rc.zy

 Terminal Title
 ==============